 Injury Attorneys | Restoring LivesTM

-/ Qualified Medical Testimony and Its Importance in the Courtroom Blog Posts/ Qualified Medical Testimony and Its Importance in the Courtroom
+/ Blog/ Qualified Medical Testimony and Its Importance in the Courtroom

 The United States Court of Appeals recently issued a ruling that underscores the value of appropriate expert medical testimony in cases involving injury and disability.

 In a case that had come through the courts in Indiana, the Court of Appeals rejected the ruling of a lower court judge because he had given improper weight to the opinions of a physician who had not even examined the plaintiff.
 That earlier ruling was overturned, and the case was sent back for further proceedings.
 The Social Security Administration was also told to obtain proper medical testimony from the plaintiff’s physician.
 The appeals court further noted that the judge in the lower court made an unreasonable evaluation by deciding the case based on weak testimony while ignoring stronger evidence.